Natalie Frank (Taye Carrol) has a Ph.D. in clinical psychology, publishes on topics in health, behavioral science, writing and other fields.

 - Providing support does not mean letting yourself be drawn into debates about the individual's appearance, or reassuring them about the way that they look.

 - If the person is in therapy, ask if you can participate in an effort to determine how to reduce then eliminate your involvement in their BDD and plastic surgery addiction.
-This will help them perceive your change in behavior as helpful even if it's stressful in the short term and not as punishment.
+This will help them perceive your change in behavior as helpful, even if it's stressful in the short term, rather than as a punishment.

 - Anticipate how you will cope with the individual becoming stressed or upset by your new way of reacting to them and their symptoms.
-Create a plan that you can both are aware of and agree upon if they become angry or violent.
+Create a plan that you are both aware of and agree upon if they become angry or violent.

 Remember that they are invested in their behavior and that it is based on real perceptions and is not just an attempt to gain attention.
 While there may be genetic or physiological contributions to the person's symptoms, there is a reason the behavior developed.
 It may be a means of coping with something they otherwise find impossible to deal with.

-If worse comes to worse, if a surgeon doesn't refuse to carry out additional procedures which are ill advised the person may have to be prevented from pursuing the surgery.
+If worse comes to worst, if a surgeon doesn't refuse to carry out additional procedures which are ill-advised the person may have to be prevented from pursuing the surgery.
 Mental health law in the UK and US permits a patient to be hospitalized against their will if they are perceived to be a threat to themselves or others.
 However, it can be difficult to make a case for this in incidents of BDD and plastic surgery addiction.

 American Psychiatric Association, (2013).
 The Diagnostic and Statistical Manual, 5th Edition.

 Eppley, B. L. Plastic Surgery and Anti-Aging Strategies, American Society of Plastic Surgeons.
 Retrieved September 7, 2011.